mogliang/rongke.fema/webserver/scripts/README.md

 # Scripts Directory

-This directory contains all deployment and utility scripts for the FEMA Web Server project.
+This directory contains all deployment and utility scripts for the FMEA Web Server project.

 ## Deployment Scripts